RhinosaurousRexicus/RhinosaurousRexicus/README.md

 - 👋 Hi, I’m @RhinosaurousRexicus
 - 👀 I’m interested in ...
 Python and AI
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
-Anything
+Python projects
 - 📫 How to reach me ...
 Email me at EliBarnes647@gmail.comm subject Github!

 <!---